code-simp/fishing-backend/README.md

-The initial GET / method sends out a html file for you to test the POST method once entered the details and uploaded the image, it would trigger the POST /newRecord method to receive the data and the image
+The initial GET / method sends out a html file for you to test the POST method once entered the details and uploaded the image, it would trigger the POST /newRecord method to receive the data and the image.

 an uuid is generated and henceforth that would be the name of the image to maintain uniqueness A background job gets enqueued to resize the image to 140x140